jleffler/soq/src/so-4305-9874/README.md

 The source in pd31.c is a modestly extended version of Chris's code, but no violence has yet been done to it.

+The source in pd37.c is a simplified version of pd31.c.
+One simplification is that it only uses `mk_predicate()` — the `compose()` function in the answer was more specialized than necessary.
+Another simplification at the moment is the removal of an extra level of indirection - the closure structure stores pointers to functions, not pointers to pointers to functions.

+I've sought input from Chris with a view to finding why the extra level of indirection was considered ncessary, but I've not received any feedback yet (which is not at all surprising).